 Carbon Sequestration Tenure

-Moving forward, government will issue carbon sequestration rights through a competitive process, enabling the development of carbon storage hubs.
-More details are available at links below.
+Moving forward, government is preparing to issue carbon sequestration rights through a competitive process, enabling the development of carbon storage hubs.
+More details are available at the links below.

 CCS beyond Alberta

 - Atlas of Canada Clean Energy Resources and Projects (CERP)